 - Oversee and control activities involving radioactive material, including monitoring users through routine inspections performed at least twice per year and special surveys conducted at the request of the RST or at the discretion of the SRSO - 2.
 Perform audits of the regional programs at least annually - 3.
 Provide updates to the RRSO's regarding changes in NRC policies and regulations as they apply to the regional programs - 4.
 Request amendments to NRC Nuclear Materials License as necessary - Review proposed purchases of licensed materials for compliance with the requirements of the NRC license - 6.
 Determine compliance with policies, procedures, and license conditions as specified by the RST and the NRC - 7.
 Maintain this manual and recommend changes to the Chief Engineer - Supervise, coordinate, and maintain accurate records of the gauge acquisition and disposal process - 9.
 Keep records of personnel exposures, and investigate exposures in excess of NRC limits - 10.
 Ensure the performance of leak tests on sealed sources - 11.
-Provide training programs for instruction of personnel in the policies, procedures, and
+Provide training materials for instruction of personnel in the policies, procedures, and

 - regulations regarding the use of radioactive materials - 12.
-Consult on aspects of radiation safety with personnel at all levels - 13.
-Maintain an inventory of nuclear gauges and limit, when necessary, the number of gauges to the number authorized by the license - 14.
-Arrange calibration of nuclear gauges - Provide standard practices for transporting nuclear gauges - 16.
+Observe and approve personnel who deliver the training - 13.
+Consult on aspects of radiation safety with personnel at all levels - 14.
+Maintain an inventory of nuclear gauges and limit, when necessary, the number of gauges to the number authorized by the license - 15.
+Arrange calibration of nuclear gauges - Provide standard practices for transporting nuclear gauges - 17.
 Review temporary and permanent storage facilities of the gauges and direct or make recommendations as required to ensure or improve public safety and gauge security.
 The review may be done on site, or with documents provided by the RRSO that will include a drawing or sketch of the facility showing locks and relationship to areas available to the public, as well as surveys of the radiation exposure in the public areas.
-(See 2.13, 2.14) The exposures may be calculated. - 17.
+(See 2.13, 2.14) The exposures may be calculated. - 18.
 Maintain a central file of copies of records including inventories, storage facility surveys, leak tests, dosimeter reports, violations, and remedial actions.
-Statewide files will also include the license and all amendments, correspondence to and from the NRC, the results of the reviews of the regional programs, and the results of the annual review of the Statewide Radiation Protection Program, including deficiencies noted and the corrective actions taken. - 18.
-Indicate by initial and date on the first page of the document, when documents are received and reviewed. - 19.
-Maintain a calibrated radiation detection device, to be used for conducting surveys as required - 20.
+Statewide files will also include the license and all amendments, correspondence to and from the NRC, the results of the reviews of the regional programs, and the results of the annual review of the Statewide Radiation Protection Program, including deficiencies noted and the corrective actions taken. - Review and approve all records placed in the Electronic Document Management System (EDMS). - 20.
+Maintain a calibrated radiation detection device, to be used for conducting surveys as required - 21.
 Arbitrate Safety Conscious Work Environment investigations that involve the nuclear gauge program.